-Pricing your home, listing it, distributing the listing to make sure it appears on websites people actually use when looking up homes, scheduling property tours, and handling paperwork are just the biggest aspects of a home sale.
+Pricing your home, listing it, distributing the listing to make sure it appears on websites people actually use when looking up homes, scheduling property tours, and handling paperwork are just some the biggest aspects of a home sale.
 The list goes on an on, so better put it in the hands of a professional that will know to pay extra attention to crucial aspects of the deal.

-While some real estate agents require a deposit for their service, most realtors accept a commission-based payment system.
+While some real estate agents require a deposit for their service, most realtors go by a commission-based payment system.
 This means that they’ll only get paid when you sell your home, which motivates them to help you find clients and close deals quickly — and for the highest $$$ amount possible, as that will lead to a higher commission for them too.